Particular/docs.particular.net/nservicebus/messaging/routing-extensibility.md

  * When centralizing all routing information in a database.
  * When dynamically calculating routes based on endpoint discovery protocol (similar of [UDDI](https://en.wikipedia.org/wiki/Web_Services_Discovery)).
- * When using a convention based on massage naming.
+ * When using a convention based on message naming.

 partial: content